Home to Norman P. Smalley Pool and the Park District Skate Park, the park's playground features seating and shade and an Evos net climbing structure.

-- Pool Events
+- Swimming Pool

 In 1981, a land exchange occurred with the Fire Department and 2.5 acres were given over for a fire station.
 In 1999-2000, a major renovation was undertaken to create a new pool with a water park and other services.
 The project was funded with a $1.4 million grant from the State of Illinois.
 The pool was named for Norman P. Smalley, in recognition of his long service to the Park District as a trustee and former president.
 It opened May 27, 2000.
 At the same dedication ceremony a permanent skateboard park was also opened.
-This park, for skateboards, in-line skates, and similar sports, provides a facility for active teens.